openharmony/applications_applications_cangjie_wrapper/README.md

 ## Introduction

 The Application Cangjie Wrapper provides application-related capabilities for developers using the Cangjie language for application development on OpenHarmony.
-Currently, Cangjie only supports settings applications.
-The settings application is a pre-installed system application in the OpenHarmony system that provides users with an interactive interface for setting system properties, such as system time and screen brightness.
-The current settings application Cangjie interface supports standard devices.
+The Application Cangjie Wrapper provides developers with the ability to access system settings.
+For example, obtaining system settings such as screen brightness and date/time format.
+Only standard devices are supported.

 ## System Architecture